wlittler/HTMLIntroductory/syllabus/01 What is HTML.md

 We understand that HTML stands for HyperText Markup Language and I want to emphasize what markup means in context.
 In simple terms, it is a set of characters that differ from the regular text in the body of a document.

 Here is an example showing an HTML tag used on website, the `<p>...</p>` element.
-Pay close attention to the basic anatomy of this tag because a common mistakes is to forget a piece or forget to close it.
+Pay close attention to the basic anatomy of this tag because a common mistake is to forget a piece or forget to close it.

 ![Tag anatomy](/images/tags.jpg)

->If I wrote `<p This is a paragraph </p>`, you should be able to identify the error, and explain that the opening tag is missing the right bracket.
+>If I write `<p This is a paragraph </p>`, you should be able to identify the error and explain that the opening tag is missing the right bracket.

-If you want to dive in and see what other available HTML tags and their use, please review this page on [W3Schools](http://www.w3schools.com/tags/default.asp).
+If you want to dive in and see other available HTML tags and their use, please review this page on [W3Schools](http://www.w3schools.com/tags/default.asp).

 ## HTML5